lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 ![](3.jpeg)

-In this code GraphicEditor is tightly coupled with Shape, If you need a new Shape then you need to modify already tried and tested code inside thedrawShape(Shape s) method, which is both error-prone and not desirable.
+In this code GraphicEditor is tightly coupled with Shape, If you need a new Shape then you need to modify already tried and tested code inside the ```drawShape(Shape s)``` method, which is both error-prone and not desirable.

 Ideally, if you are adding new functionality only than your code should be tested and that’s the goal of Open Closed Design principle.